Miniature Longhorn FAQs

 Miniature Texas Longhorns (MTLs) are "easy keepers," meaning that their feed conversion ratios are much higher than full-sized cattle (e.g. it takes less food for them to put on weight).

-Due to their size, they require much less food than full-sized cattle (e.g. 8 lbs per day for a 400 lb miniature Texas Longhorn cow versus 22 lbs per day for a full-sized 1100 lb cow).
+Due to their size, they require much less food than full-sized cattle.
 As a result, small acreage landowners can maintain a respectable size herd of Miniature Texas Longhorns without running the risk of over grazing their range.

 MTLs are excellent wildlife management tools that are easy on the eye.
 These little cows do a fine job of reducing standing biomass to improve quail habitat.

-Miniature Texas Longhorns bring much higher prices than their full-sized counterparts and cost less to produce.
+Miniature Texas Longhorns can bring much higher prices than their full-sized counterparts and cost less to produce.

-Due to the small size and unique qualities of these animals, they are a heck of a lot more fun to raise than full-sized cattle.
+Due to the small size and unique qualities of these animals, they are a heck of a lot of fun to raise.

 Are there any additional costs associated with Miniature Texas Longhorns that are above and beyond those that would be incurred when raising other types of miniature cattle?